FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: Experiments

 During the execution of FLAME, irrelevant variables are successively dropped before the important variables.
-We should stop FLAME before eliminating important variables when the $\MQ$ drops to an unacceptable value.
+We should stop FLAME before eliminating important variables when the $\PE$ drops to an unacceptable value.
 In this experiment, however, we also allowed FLAME to continue to drop variables until 28 variables were dropped and there were no remaining possible matches.
-Figure \ref{fig:irrel} shows scatter plots of estimated versus true treatment effects for FLAME (Early Stopping), FLAME (Run Until No More Matches) and other methods.
-In this experiment, Figure \ref{subfig:irre-FLAME-early} is generated by stopping when the $\MQ$ suddenly drops from above -1 to below -50.
-Here 10 covariates are used and more than 15,000 out of 20,000 units are used within the matched groups.
+Figure \ref{fig:irrel} compares estimated and true treatment effects for FLAME (Early Stopping), FLAME (Run Until No More Matches) and other methods.
+In this experiment, Figure \ref{subfig:irre-FLAME-early} is generated by stopping when the \PE\ drops (starting from values within [-2, -1]) to below -20, resulting in more than 15,000 matches out of 20,000 units.
 FLAME achieves substantially better performance than other methods, shown in Figure \ref{fig:irrel}.

-We compare the execution time of FLAME-bit and FLAME-db with the other methods, shown in Table~\ref{tab:compare-timing-synthetic}.
-FLAME-bit is faster than most of the other approaches (including FLAME-db) for the synthetic data considered in this experiment.
-On the other hand, for the larger data analysis (Section~\ref{sec:exp-census}), FLAME-db is much faster than all the other methods, as shown in Table~\ref{tab:compare-timing-census}.
-A more detailed comparison of FLAME-bit and FLAME-db is in Section \ref{subsec:exp-scalability}.

-This experiment, and the previous one, illustrate the main issues with classes of methods for causal inference: propensity score matching (of any kind) projects the data to one dimension, and thus cannot be used for CATE estimation.
+This experiment illustrates the main issues with classes of methods for causal inference: propensity score matching (of any kind) projects the data to one dimension, and thus cannot be used for CATE estimation.
 GenMatch has similar problems, and cannot be used for reliable CATE estimation.
 Regression and other modeling methods are subject to misspecification.
-Most methods do not produce (interpretable) almost-exact matches, and those that do cannot scale to datasets of the sizes we consider.
+Most methods do not produce interpretable matches, and those that do cannot scale to datasets of the sizes we consider, as we will soon see.

-\subsubsection{Scalability Evaluation}
+\subsubsection{Scalability evaluation}